- SAP has a specific premeditated way of paying off consulting and media entities to get them to point the blame towards customers.

 This is quite an equivocal statement.
 Anything is “possible,” but Huron was hired to provide its professional opinion.
 One could have made this statement before doing any research of any kind.
 Why didn’t Huron use their internal knowledge or find an SME on the open market to determine if it was or wasn’t?

 This is the type of statement that makes one question the intention of Huron — as if they deliberately made the report as vague as possible.
-There are some uses of the word “possible,” particularly when the culpability of parties outside of the City of San Diego is at issue.
+There are some uses of the word “possible,” mainly when the liability of parties outside of the City of San Diego is at issue.
 Did the City of San Diego pay for an audit or report to learn what was possibly a problem?

 Software Selection Issues?

-Again, the report is silent on this particular, but crucial topic.
+Again, the report is silent on this particular but crucial topic.
 The way the report was written lead me to presume that Huron had a SAP consulting practice and that Huron was cozying up to SAP by writing a report that protected SAP.
 Initially, I thought I found jobs advertised for SAP consultants at Huron.
 However, that does not appear to be the case in any substantial way.
 I also found a job posting that listed SAP as one of the skills, but it was a related skill — not as the primary skill.
 I also found an article written by Huron regarding Business Objects Consulting — which is now an SAP product, but there is nothing about SAP on Huron’s website.
 Huron does not appear to receive a substantial amount of consulting revenue from SAP work.
 Therefore the way the report is written seems inconsistent with the lack of leverage SAP has over Huron.
-There is something is off about the analysis in the Huron report, but I can’t find Huron’s motivation.
+There is something that is off about the analysis in the Huron report, but I can’t find Huron’s motivation.

-Krigsman to Deflect
+Using Krigsman to Deflect

 “As a retired City of San Diego drone, aka 1st level supervisor, I watched in amazement as they spent tens of millions of dollars on SAP (and they’ll have to spend millions more before they get it to “sort of” work).
 A system ill-suited for handling public works calls, it’s really stressing out any employee who has to use it “hands-on”.
 And you have to stand in awe of how the people at SAP have been able to blame the buyer (customer!) for its many failures.”